 Motor manufactures’ data sheets provide excellent performance information about a motor’s optimum operating parameters such as voltage and current at the motor’s rated speed.
 Most manufacturers also provide tables and graphs that show how the motor responds to different voltages and the corresponding changes to RPM, torque, and power.
 However, very little information is available about how a particular motor responds to PWM signals.

-Frequency response charts for a variety of popular brushed DC motors can be found in the Motor Performance Charts section.
+Motor performance charts for a variety of popular brushed DC motors can be found in the Motor Performance Charts section.